suhai/EastHalo/README.md

 ### User Authentication & Authorization
 In a real world university users are already pre-screened as members of the university and given credentials to create user accounts.
 For the purpose of this project I have left open the possibility that anyone can sign up.
-A user's default type is a regular user.
+A user's default type is 'Student'.
 An admin can then grant the user privilges by assigning a type to their profile, be it Student, Professor, or another Admin.
-These 'type' determine what user privilges a user gets within the application.
-As demonstrated in the table above, all users get a Schedule instantiated for them by default on signing, and they can create and comment on posts, can become friends with any other user user, can access the news, purchase meals and books.
-Beyong that point there is an overlap in privileges, with the Admin User types enjoying the most exclusive privilges.
+These 'types' determine what user privilges a user gets within the application.
+As demonstrated in the table above, all users get a Schedule instantiated for them by default on signing up, and they can create and comment on posts, can become friends with any other users, can access the news page, purchase meals from cafetaria and books from thebookstore.
+Beyond that point there is an overlap in privileges, with the Admin User type enjoying the most exclusive privilges.
+Again, for demonstrational purposes only I have granted all users the ability to edit their user 'type' in their profile.
+So basically one can test out all the available page privileges by changing their 'type' to any particular type.